ScrierOne/Assorted-Adjustments/README.md

 Makes the regular "Charm" spells work like the Ring of Human Influence, Algernon's Cloak and Nymph Cloak: characters that were neutral (blue circle) when charmed remain neutral when the charm ends.
 Dire Charm, Domination and such are conceptually different, and still turn their targets hostile when they end.

+### Prevent Mislead clones from being able to attack when speed weapons are equipped

+Mislead clones are illusionary, and aren't supposed to be able to affect ther physical world.
+BG:EE accomplishes this by setting their attacks per round to zero, but the effect doesn't cover speed weapons: a Mislead clone of someone wielding Belm will still get the extra attack from the sword.
+This component fixes that.

+### Allow Mislead clones to play Bard songs

+On the other hand, Mislead clones are explicitly able to speak, so singing shouldn't be an issue either.

+### Stop Free Action from preventing beneficial effects

+Makes it so Free Action doesn't "protect" against spells like Haste.
+Also fixes some nonsensical interactions with Blade spins, which it shouldn't interact with at all.
+Unlike (at the time of this writing) the klatu fix, this one works with the EE Fixpack.
+Quite possibly redundant since the release of a cdtweaks component that does the same.

+### Remove Monk Haste Immunity

+By request.

+### SCS Rules For Deities of Faerûn Cleric Antimagic (Can Target Invisible)

+Compatibility patch for users of Sword Coast Stratagems and Deities of Faerûn.
+Makes the Priest variants of antimagic spells granted by DOF behave like their wizard equivalents do under SCS.

+Needs to be installed after both SCS and DoF.

 ### Fixes For Deities of Faerûn

 Fixes some bugs with spell functionality in the Deities of Faerûn mod: